Nkem-wey-sabi/alx-backend-storage/0x00-MySQL_Advanced/README.md

 # MySQL Advanced

-This project contains tasks for learning advanced MySQL features..
+This project contains tasks for learning advanced MySQL features.

 ## Tasks To Complete